CurtisNewbie/mini-fstore/README.md

 ## Limitation

 Currently, mini-fstore nodes must all share the same database and the same storage advice.
+Some sort of distributed file system can be used and shared among all mini-fstore nodes if necessary.

 ## Docs